sebaasr0/CROFFEE-Final/README.md

 Complete step-by-step instructions to run the CROFFEE project on your computer.

 Prerequisites
-Before running this project, you need to install the following software:
+Before running this project, you need to install
 1. Install Visual Studio Code (VS Code)
 VS Code is the code editor we'll use to open and run the project.

 Go to https://code.visualstudio.com/
-Click the Download button for your operating system (Windows, macOS, or Linux) Run the installer and follow the installation wizard Once installed, open VS Code to make sure it works
+Click the Download button for your operating system (Windows, macOS, or Linux) Run the installer and follow the installation
+Once installed, open VS Code to make sure it works